deadmanssnitch/kafka/README.md

 against your application and traffic, implement missing functions (see `rake ffi:missing`), work with the API and make suggestions for improvements.
 All help is wanted and appreciated.

+Kafka is currently in production usage at [Dead Man's Snitch](https://deadmanssnitch.com).

 ## Installation